 Intrigued?
 Find out more about how and when a credit freeze might be right for you.

 #2: Use intricate passwords, and never use a password more than once.

 We can hear you from over here: “That’s crazy!
 How am I going to remember all of my passwords if I can’t reuse any of them?”

 Make sure your passwords are at least eight characters long and contain symbols, numbers, and both uppercase and lowercase letters.
-A lot of people get in the habit of having one really good password and a bunch of mediocre passwords.
+Many people get in the habit of having one great password and countless mediocre passwords.

 This should be a no-brainer, but even the best of us fall prey to clickbait at times.
-Other than getting you to go to a website where you buy something, oftentimes its purpose is far more nefarious.
+Other than getting you to go to a website where you buy something, often, its purpose is far more nefarious.
 In fact, it could be quietly collecting information off of your computer.
-Just don’t click unknown websites and you should be fine.
+Just don’t click unknown websites, and you should be fine.

 Another thing to keep in mind is that sometimes fake bank emails are sent out in the hopes that you’ll re-enter personal information, such as your social security number, to verify that you are, indeed, you.
-Your bank will never do this.
+Of course, your bank will never do this.

 There are far more sophisticated ways to verify someone’s identity, and even if it does need you to re-enter personal information, it will only ever do so on its main site.